mweel1/usa_high_level/grants/personal-profile/index.md

 When a user logs into an operating system for the first time, they will enter their social security number.

-If they currently have a personal profile already setup the operating system will connect to it via e-mail and password where the contact information, government ID, and payment cards of the logged in user will be available.
+If they currently have a personal profile already setup the operating system will connect to it via e-mail and password where the contact information, government ID, and payment cards of the logged in user will be available for the operating system.

 If they don't have a profile, the citizen:

 - They are redirected to the social security office.
 - A profile is created
 - A QR Code is created and e-mailed to them, or they can print it.
-- They must take the QR Code to a facility they can find by searching based on their location.
+- They must take the QR Code to their local post office.
-- They will be instructed to bring all government documentation with them including ID's, certificates, and credit cards.
+- They will be instructed to bring all government documentation with them including:
+  - Government-issued photo ID (e.g., driver’s license, passport).
+At least one photo ID.
+  - Birth certificate and/or Social Security card

 Once the person goes to the facility, the facility will scan the QR Code and: